X-XENDROME-X/CampusHive/README.md

     --module-path /path-to-javafx-sdk/lib --add-modules=javafx.controls,javafx.fxml
     ```

-### 3. Configure H2 Database
+### 3. Configure SQLite Database
-The **Campus Hive** project uses H2 for data persistence:
+The **Campus Hive** project uses SQLite for data persistence:

-- Ensure the H2 database driver is included in the project's classpath.
+- Ensure the SQLite JDBC driver is included in the project’s classpath.
-- The driver is already included in the project as `h2-2.2.224.jar`.
+- The driver is already included in the project as `sqlite-jdbc-3.46.1.3.jar`.

 ### 4. Run the Application
-- After setting up the JavaFX SDK and H2 database, navigate to the main application file in the **src/application** directory.
+- After setting up the JavaFX SDK and SQLite JDBC, navigate to the main application file in the **src/application** directory.
 - Run the application from your IDE.

 ---